buttercup/buttercup-browser-extension/README.md

 ### Adding to Firefox
 You can load an **unpacked extension** in Firefox by navigating to [about:debugging](about:debugging).
 Click "Load Temporary Add-on" and locate the project's directory, using **dist/** as the extension directory.

-## Contributing
-Contributions are very welcome and strongly encouraged, though we do ask that you stick to some basic styling parameters:

- - Use **4 spaces** for indentation
- - New line at the end of each file
- - Commas on same line (at end)
- - Semicolons are not optional
- - _(Just follow the editor config and existing styles)_